 Once you’ve prepared the key documents, don’t assume your work is done.
 An estate plan is a work in progress and should evolve with each key family event—including marriage, births, deaths, home purchases, or significant changes to your household income.
 A regular review should also be conducted to make sure your plan remains in full compliance with all relevant state and federal laws.
 At Quraishi Law Firm & Wealth Management, our unique VIP Client Care Program includes free annual reviews and asset updates to ensure that as your life changes, your estate planning strategy continues to provide the necessary support.

-Request an Initial Planning Session Today
+Request an Initial Planning Session With an Estate Planning Attorney Today

 With our expertise in estate planning, Quraishi Law Firm & Wealth Management can help you prepare better for the future.
 Whether it’s for your long-term health care or inheritance to your children, we can guide you in creating an estate plan ideal for your unique requirements.